adriantpaez/SI-MRI/README.md

 > This project is the final evaluation of the Information Systems subject of the Computer Science degree at the University of Havana.

-The implementation is based on using SVD decomposition to perform searches.
+The implementation is based on SVD as matrix decomposition to perform searches.
 All the theoretical explanation is in the report.

 The application is divided into 3 main parts or stages: